-We draw on the Global Innovation Index (GII, www.globalinnovationindex.org) published by the Geneva-based World Intellectual Property Organization in cooperation with Cornell University and INSEAD to demonstrate the rise of emerging markets in innovation.
+We draw on the Global Innovation Index (GII, www.globalinnovationindex.org) published by Cornell University, INSEAD, and the World Intellectual Property Organization to demonstrate the rise of emerging markets in innovation.
 The GII is widely recognized as the most comprehensive measure of a country's innovation capability.
 The ranking provides detailed metrics for more than 120 countries each year, representing more than 90% of the world's population and more than 96% of the world's GDP (in current U.S. dollars).
 The overall GII score is the simple average of the Input and Output Sub-Index scores.